Neka2000/beta-learning/README.md

 This is an example of a click event but there are many other events like `focus`, `mouseover`, `dbclick` and so on.
 Events can also be attached to almost any element of a webpage, but there are some events specific to some elements.

+## Git

+Git is a version control system that tracks the changes in files and allows multiple people to coordinate their work.
+### Fundamentals

+#### Git Add

+`git add` is used to add a file that is in the working directory to the staging area.

+#### Git Commit

+`git commit` is used to add the staged files to the local repository.

+#### Git Push

+`git push` is used to add the committed files from the local repository to the remote repository.

+#### Git Fetch

+`git fetch` is used to get files from the remote repository to the local repository but not into the working directory.

+#### Git Merge

+`git merge` is used to get the files from the local repository into the working directory.
+#### Git Pull

+`git pull` is basically a junction of `git fetch` followed by `git merge`.
+It is used to get files from the remote repository directly into the working directory.

+### Advanced Commands